tulis/asyncinaspdotnet/README.md

+Migrating from https://asyncinaspdotnet.codeplex.com/ as CodePlex will be closed on December 2017

 ## Project Description
 This is project is not really about how to use async await in ASP.NET and not about the performance testing on await.
 This is more about whether we should use async for CPU bound in ASP.NET other than I/O bound.